Understanding Bleichenbacher’s CRYPTO'98 Padding Oracle Attack on RSA Encryption

 A padding oracle is anything which lets an attacker know whether an arbitrary ciphertext block decrypts to a correctly padded plaintext block, or not.
 With PKCS#1v15 padding, this means that the first byte must be zero, the second byte must be 2, and so on, as shown in the above diagram.

 Of course, the attacker doesn’t have the decryption key, or they wouldn’t need to bother messing around with a padding oracle.
 The attacker can make up any ciphertext block they want, give it to the oracle, and the oracle tells them: “yes, after I decrypt that, the padding looks OK”, or “no, it doesn’t”.
-For clarity, the padding oracle must have the decryption key, or it couldn’t answer the attacker accurately.
+(For clarity, the padding oracle must have the decryption key, or it couldn’t answer the attacker accurately.)

 Again: the padding oracle doesn’t directly tell the attacker what any ciphertext block decrypts to; it just tells the attacker whether the decrypted block has the right padding or not.

 The most common type of padding oracle which exists in the real world is a network service which receives encrypted requests from clients and returns a status code or message.
 To be used as a padding oracle, the service must return a different error code or message for a request which fails because of bad padding, or one which fails for any other reason.
 At the very least, something about the response must be different between requests with good or bad padding, or it’s not a padding oracle. (…which is a good thing, if you are operating that service!
-A padding oracle is only useful for people who want to crack encryption.)
+A padding oracle is only useful for people who want to crack someone else’s encryption.)

 Because an attacker can only get a very small amount of information by checking a padding oracle once, they will need to check the oracle many, many times, on many different crafted ciphertext blocks, before they can gather enough information to (potentially) crack the encryption.